Cord Cutting Guides, News, and Reviews

 While download and upload speeds are important for streaming and gaming, latency plays a bigger role.
 Latency is a measurement of how long it takes your devices to send and receive data.
 A fast download speed like 100 Mbps can seem painstakingly slow if you have high latency.

-Whether it is streaming the latest episode of The Masked Singer or entering a battle royale in Fortnite, you want a connection that will give you nanosecond reaction timing (meaning it has low latency).
+Whether it is streaming the latest episode of “The Masked Singer” or entering a battle royale in Fortnite, you want a connection that will give you nanosecond reaction timing (meaning it has low latency).
 This is where your internet connection comes into play.
 Simply put, fiber and cable are the best types of internet connections for streamers and gamers.

-Other internet connections, i.e. satellite, fixed wireless, and DSL internet, have higher latency due to having an outdated infrastructure or the way they send/receive data.
+Other internet connections, such as satellite, fixed wireless, and DSL internet, have higher latency due to having an outdated infrastructure or the way they send/receive data.
 In fact, wireless types of connections (like fixed wireless and satellite) have a higher latency than wired connections because of how long it takes data to get to and from your home and outer space.

 Streaming services and gaming servers have low-speed requirements compared to how much speed you need to have a stable connection.
 The key is that you have to take into account how many devices you’re streaming/gaming on.
-The table below breaks down the speed requirements by streaming type.

 The data consumption for video streaming varies depending on the quality of the video source.
 Streaming in standard definition (SD) can use around 1 GB per hour; high-definition (HD) videos consume about 3 GB per hour, and 4K videos use a little more than 7 GB per hour.
 This can quickly add up if you’re a binge streamer or live with a few.
 If you streamed in HD for 12 hours a day, for 30 days, you’d use 1080 GB (or 1.08 TB).